 NATURE IS MY RELIGION AND EARTH IS MY TEMPLE

-My name is Melina Nikolina and I was born in the North, in the verdant abundance and thick fog of the Puget Sound on Whidbey Island in Washington.
+My name is Melina Nikolina and I'm a self-taught Silversmith born in the North, in the verdant abundance and thick fog of the Puget Sound on Whidbey Island in Washington.

 Not long after I was born, my Mother left the Pacific Northwest and headed to Southern California to be closer to my maternal grandparents who were a Greek immigrant family, and naturally drawn to the more Mediterranean climate of San Diego.
 It was there where I spent many of my formative years, not far from the border of Mexico, surrounded by the language and culture.
 The name LunaLupa was inspired by many things.
 One, being a nickname “MeLuna”, that some friends gave me during those early years.